-4. Visceral sensitivity and pain
+4. Cannabinoids and visceral sensitivity and pain

 Many GI disorders are related to visceral pain.
 Pain or nociception can be triggered by inflammation, ischemia, or distension.
-Visceral pain is frequently diffuse and many patients with abnormal visceral sensitivity fall into the category of functional dyspepsia and IBS [61, 79].
+Visceral pain is frequently diffuse and many patients with abnormal visceral sensitivity fall into the category of functional dyspepsia and IBS [63, 80].

-Previous studies have demonstrated an analgesic effect of cannabinoids in animal models of visceral pain through both CB1 and CB2 receptor activation [for review see 3, 61, 79].
-Also, the inhibition of AEA degradation led to an attenuated behavioral response to noxious stimuli in rodents [80].
+Previous studies have demonstrated an analgesic effect of cannabinoids in animal models of visceral pain through both CB1 and CB2 receptor activation [for review see 3, 63, 80].
+Also, the inhibition of AEA degradation led to an attenuated behavioral response to noxious stimuli in rodents [81].
 This suggests a central role of CB1 receptors in mitigating pain-related inputs to the central nervous system.

 However, some findings related to the involvement of cannabinoids and visceral pain are somehow controversial.
-The activation of both CB1 and CB2 receptors inhibits the abdominal sensitivity produced by colorectal distention in rats under basal conditions [81].
-In a rat colitis model, a CB1, but not a CB2 receptor antagonist, produced an increase in visceral hyperalgesia [82].
-Similarly, the non-selective cannabinoid agonist dronabinol, at relatively low doses, increased the colonic sensation due to distention in humans [26].
+The activation of both CB1 and CB2 receptors inhibits the abdominal sensitivity produced by colorectal distention in rats under basal conditions [82].
+In a rat colitis model, a CB1, but not a CB2 receptor antagonist, produced an increase in visceral hyperalgesia [83].
+Similarly, the non-selective cannabinoid agonist dronabinol, at relatively low doses, increased the colonic sensation due to distention in humans [29].